OCR Economics Supply and Demand Revision Notes

 - 2Supply refers to the quantity of a good or service that producers are willing and able to sell at various prices.

-- 3The law of demand states that, all else being equal, as the price of a good decreases, the quantity demanded increases, and vice versa.
+- 3The law of demand states that, all else being equal, as the price of a good decreases, the quantity demanded increases.

-- 4The law of supply states that, all else being equal, as the price of a good increases, the quantity supplied increases, and vice versa.
+- 4The law of supply states that, all else being equal, as the price of a good increases, the quantity supplied increases.

 - 5Market equilibrium occurs when the quantity demanded equals the quantity supplied, resulting in a stable market price.